JulissaDantes/rareskills-rust-bootcamp/week_2/README.md

 #[near_bindgen]
 #[derive(BorshDeserialize, BorshSerialize)]
 #[borsh(crate = "near_sdk::borsh")]
-pub struct Contract {
+pub struct Contract {// The Contract implements already the traits above
     messages: Vector<PostedMessage>,
 }

-impl Default for Contract {
+impl Default for Contract {// Implements a default behavior for Contract so its easier to create new instances
     fn default() -> Self {
         Self {
             messages: Vector::new(b"m"),